blitz-js/blitz-realworld-example/README.md

 ##Add RealWorld model to your app

 To run only the simple RealWorld 1.0 schema, copy/rename realworld.prisma to db/schema.prisma.
-TypeError  Cannot read property 'findFirst' of undefined
 <!--
   realworld.prisma originated from [NestJS+Prisma sample](https://github.com/lujakob/nestjs-realworld-example-app/blob/prisma/prisma/schema.prisma), with "mysql" changed to "sqlite".
-Added project model, since added by Blitz otherwise.
+  Changed to hashedPassword and added name
 -->

-Use schema.prisma until error above resolved:
+**TypeError**  Cannot read property 'findFirst' of undefined Use schema.prisma below until error above resolved:

+**The following works**

 To create a RealWorld 2.0 site, copy schema.prisma into the db folder.
 This will provide:

 RealWorld tables: User, Article, Content, Tag
+Blitz tables: Session, Token, Project
-Blitz tables: Session, Token, Project, Question, Choice Neighborhood tables: Org, Event, Service, Item (to be added)
+Blitz survey tables: Question, Choice
+Neighborhood tables: Org, Event, Service, Item (to be added)